Dtrieu728/Backtesting_Engine/README.md

 ## Overview
 This is an event-driven backtesting engine for trading strategies.
 It simulates trading on historical data using an event queue system.
+-  Strict no-lookahead simulation: only historical data up to time t is used

 ## Components
 - **events.py**: Defines event classes (MarketEvent, SignalEvent, OrderEvent, FillEvent)